polterguy/phosphorusfive/core/p5.webapp/system42/components/web-services/README.md

 ## Ninja tricks

 The above *[_whitelist]*, puts much trust in that your p5.data database exclusively contains things you'd like to share with the entire world.
-If you wish, you could create a *[post-condition]* to your *[select-data]* whitelist entry, which restricts the types of objects to select from the database, to whatever you would like to share with the entire world.
+If you wish, you could create a *[post-condition]* to your *[p5.data.select]* whitelist entry, which restricts the types of objects to select from the database, to whatever you would like to share with the entire world.

 Below is an example of a web service endpoint that exclusivly allows the caller to select objects of type *[p5.page]*.
 Paste it into another lambda page,